aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/custom-structured-configuration.md

     peer_type: my_precious
 ```

-In this example the contents of the `ip_name_servers.nodes` variable in the Structured Configuration will be replaced by the list `[ 10.2.3.4 ]`
+In this example the contents of the `ip_name_servers` variable in the Structured Configuration will be replaced by the list `[ 10.2.3.4 ]`
 and `Ethernet4000` will be added to the `ethernet_interfaces` dictionary in the Structured Configuration.

 `custom_structured_configuration_prefix` allows the user to customize the prefix for Custom Structured Configuration variables.